If you would like to know more about the house or the competition and can’t find the answer to your question below, please feel free to contact us.

 When will the draw take place?

-The closing date for entries is 2 April 2019.
+The closing date for entries is 3o September 2019.
 Once we have all the entries they will be given a randomly generated number and, using an automated system, the winners will be chosen at random, overseen by the notary.
-This draw will take place within a month of the closing date and we will notify the winners immediately.
+This draw will take place within a month of the closing date (unless we sell all the tickets early, in which case we will decide upon a suitable date) and we will notify the winners immediately.

 Why is there a question to answer?